 The CDC's guidelines for a safe celebration

-One of the busiest travel holidays of the year, the long Thanksgiving weekend is one that many people traditionally head home for, but this year the experts say it's best to avoid travel, if possible, to lower the risk for getting and transmitting the virus.
+One of the busiest travel holidays of the year, the long Thanksgiving weekend is one that many people traditionally head home for, but this year the experts say to avoid travel, if possible, to lower the risk for getting and transmitting the virus.
 "Staying home is the best way to protect yourself and others," noted the CDC.

 Here's how the CDC assesses the risk level for Thanksgiving activities: